2018-2019 Acceptable Use Policy: iPad Policy, Procedures & Information

 TAKING CARE OF YOUR iPAD

-Students are responsible for the general care of the iPad they have been issued by the school. iPads that are broken or fail to work properly should be taken to Mr. Walcha in the IT Director’s Office 22B.
-If Mr. Walcha is not available please take them to Mrs. Littleton in the Main Office.
-Mr. Walcha will examine the device and determine how to proceed.
+Students are responsible for the general care of the iPad they have been issued by the school. iPads that are broken or fail to work properly should be taken to the main office.

 General Precautions — VERY IMPORTANT

 - The iPad is school property and all users will follow this policy and the St. Lucy’s Priory High School acceptable use policy for technology.

 - Only use a clean, soft microfiber cloth to clean the screen, no cleansers or liquids of any type except iKlear.
 (Spray one pump onto cloth and wipe.)

 - Cords and cables must be inserted carefully into the iPad to prevent damage.

 - Do not lean on the top of the iPad when it is closed.